girlscript/winter-of-contributing/Datascience_With_Python/Artificial Intelligence/Generative Adversarial Network/README.md

 - GAN can produce similar real data or different versions of real text, audio or video.
 - Better Interpretation of machine learning.
-- More efficient in Object detection or speech recgonition.
+- More efficient in Object detection or speech recognition.

 # Disadvantages of GAN
-- It's really hard to train this model becuase of power consumption .
+- It's really hard to train this model because of power consumption .
 - Speech or text data generation is challenging.

 # Applications of GAN